Mangue Sylla and The All-Star Drummers of Guinea

 Originally from the Guantanamo province of Cuba, Xiomara Laugart began her career at the age of 15, performing several different expressions of traditional and contemporary Cuban music.
 Xiomara is currently a vocalist in Yerba Buena, whose first album President Alien was nominated for a Grammy.

 Together, Camero, Patato, and Candido collaborate to create one of the greatest summits Cuban music has ever seen.
-Recorded in Chesky Records' signature glorious sound, their albums The Conga Kings and Jazz Descargas are celebratory tributes to the vitality and artistry of Latin jazz.
+Recorded in Chesky Records' signature glorious sound, their albums are celebratory tributes to the vitality and artistry of Latin jazz:

 Take three Chinese musicians schooled in the ancient art of traditional music making, a tradition that evokes images of romance and mystery.
 Add the futuristic, yet always musical sound of a synthesizer and apply state-of-the-art Chesky sonic technology.
 The result?
 I Ching, featuring Sisi Chen playing the Yangqin (Chinese hammered dulcimer), Tao Chen on Chinese flute and Bao Li on Erhu (two stringed Chinese fiddle) with the synthesizer of Joel Goodman.